veda12340/digital-literacy/README.md

 # digital-literacy
-this is an python project which checks the password strength
+this is an
+project which checks the password strength

 # 🔐 Password Strength Analyzer (Digital Literacy Security Tool)